SteveBarnett/Remixing/_thinking/map/index.md

 - Turn towards, not away
 - Give everything a warm welcome
 - Have lightly held hopes instead of expectations
+- Yielding: transforming the relationship by redirecting/diverting, with softness, connection, sensitivity

 ### Tools